 - 8.1 A member of the public may take part in the proceeding of a meeting only when invited to do so by the chairperson. - 8.2 In each local government meeting, time may be required to permit members of the public to address the local government on matters of public interest related to local government.
-An appropriate time period will be allowed (e.g., fifteen (15) minutes) and no more than three (3) speakers shall be permitted to speak at one meeting.
+The time allotted shall not exceed fifteen (15) minutes and no more than three (3) speakers shall be permitted to speak at one meeting.
 The right of any individual to address the local government during this period shall be at the absolute discretion of the chairperson.